 - 2/3 cup sour cream

 - 1 peach peeled, pitted and cut into large chunks

-- 1/2 cup fresh blueberries or a bit more, if you like
+- 1/2 cup blueberries fresh or frozen, or a bit more, if you like

 For the top of the cake: